 Fishing and boating on Bull Pond is welcome (motors not allowed).
 There is an informal boat access for canoes and kayaks next to the paved driveway.
 During the spring, fishing along the shore for sunnies should be great fun for kids (bring plenty of worms!).
 Fishing has also been good for calico bass and brown bullheads.
 Yellow perch, largemouth bass, and chain pickerel are also present.
 Please retrieve broken fishing line, so not to harm wildlife.

 Ice skating is available when the ice is safe.
 Please use caution; ice is always thin and unsafe near the dam and near stream inlets that carry dissolved road salts.
 Local volunteers often shovel-off skating rinks, and they’d appreciate that visitors avoid creating ruts or holes in the ice within areas they cleared for skaters.

 In 2014, the Trust completed a trail system through the upland forest area of the preserve (see Bull Pond Printable Map).
 The trail begins just past the observation platform.
-About 100 yards from the beginning of the trail, there’s a posted trail map that hikers can review before heading out.
-Please feel free to take a foldout map with you.

 The entire trail provides about a 2-mile walk back and forth, but hikers can choose shorter trail loops.
 The longest hike might take an hour of steady walking and perhaps two hours to stop and enjoy the sights.
 The shortest trail loop to the back of Bull Pond should take only about a half hour of steady walking.
 There are five geocaches hidden along the trails (see the Geocaching page for more information).